-The last on our list for free Basecamp alternatives is Quire.
-If you work with a creative team and want a task management for streamlining workflows, Quire is for you.
+Number five on our list of free Basecamp alternatives is Quire.
+If you work with a creative team and want task management for streamlining workflows, Quire is for you.

 Despite being designed with a focus on creative teams, Quire is easily adaptable in other areas of work too.
 Quire is a free tool to help easily manage complex and time-consuming projects.

 Some of the key features this tool can offer you include:

 The next tool on our list of free Basecamp alternatives is Teamwork Projects.
 It is a cloud-based software that provides advanced task management features to the users.
 In some sense, Teamwork Projects is equipped with all the project management features that Basecamp lacks.

 Due to vast integration options, Teamwork projects facilitate a smooth workflow and seamless collaboration among team members.

 Some of the key features Teamwork Projects comes with are:

 Free forever version of the software provides the following features: